MikeSmithEU/ok-coral/README.md

 ## Caveats

  - only works if current focus is in the comments (e.g. try to click an empty comment area first if it is not working)
- - only tested in FireFox
+ - only tested in FireFox and Chrome